fork-commit-merge/fork-commit-merge-web/README.md

 Currently, when "Dashboard" text is replaced with text "Login" in the navigation bar, the dashboard feature is disabled.

+### Leaderboard

+The Leaderboard feature is currently disabled because it needs more development.

+---

 ## List of Contributors

 Massive thanks to all of these fine individuals who contributed to this project!